-With all recent attention to Obamacare, it is often forgotten that Obamacare plans are not for everybody.
-Most people recently enrolled in Obamacare have SUBSTANTIALLY reduced premiums based on Premium Tax Credit and Cost-Sharing Reductions – two affordability programs provided by the federal government.
-For people not entitled for those programs, Obamacare plans are often not affordable.
-The Short Term Health Insurance provides an alternative solution.
+With all recent attention to Health Insurance Marketplace, it is often forgotten that Marketplace plans are not for everybody.
+Most people recently enrolled in Marketplace have SUBSTANTIALLY reduced premiums based on Premium Tax Credit and Cost-Sharing Reductions – two affordability programs provided by the federal government.
+For people not entitled to those programs, Marketplace plans are often not affordable.
+The Short Term Health Insurance offers an alternative solution to the Marketplace.
 Read below.

-Two fundamental principles are behind the Obamacare plans offered in the Health Insurance Marketplace (Exchange):
+Two fundamental principles are behind the Marketplace plans offered in the Health Insurance Marketplace (Exchange):

 - All plans offered on Exchange must be Qualified Health Plans (QHPs), and their coverage, at a minimum, should include Essential Health Benefits (EHBs).

-- Obamacare plans are Guarantee Issue Plans, i.e. no coverage can be limited or denied because of preexisting conditions, regardless of the age of the covered individual.
+- Marketplace plans are Guarantee Issue Plans, i.e., no coverage can be limited or denied because of preexisting conditions, regardless of the age of the covered individual.

 Very high level of Obamacare benefits, and Guarantee Issue that made preexisting conditions screening illegal – both of those factors drove up the health insurance cost significantly.
 And naturally young, healthy people without the need for extended benefits (such as Maternity and newborn care or Pediatric services) look for health insurance with good coverage but significantly more affordable.

 Short Term Health Insurance and Marketplace – Short Term Health Insurance Plans